ucu-computer-science/cpp-template/README.md

  - **C++ compiler** - needs to support **C++17** standard
  - **CMake** 3.15+

-The rest prerequisites (such as development libraries) can be found in the [packages file](./apt_packages.txt) in the form of the apt package manager package names.
+Dependencies (such as development libraries) can be found in the [dependencies folder](./dependencies) in the form of the text files with package names for different package managers.

 ## Installing